MajorZiploc/tooling_notes/code_challenges/notes.md

   non-capture group: (?:<pattern>)

 while loop:
-  typical to have to repeat a step after a while loop is done
+  can to have to repeat a step after a while loop is done
+    NOT ALWAYS: alot of times, if this is the case, your end condition for the while loop is wrong

 ### Minor things to remember